Tokyo Mew Mew: Reception

 The Tokyo Mew Mew manga series was well received by English-speaking audiences.
 In March and April 2003, the first volume sold an estimated 1,597 and 1,746 copies respectively.
 This put the volume at the low end of the top 50 sales for each month.
 By 2004, with most of the series released, it became a mild success for licensor Tokyopop.
-It was ranked number 16 on the list of Manga Top 50 for the first quarter of 2004 in the ICv2 Retailers Guide to Anime/Manga, based on sales from both mainstream bookstores and comic book shops.
+It was ranked 16th on the list of Manga Top 50 for the first quarter of 2004 in the ICv2 Retailers Guide to Anime/Manga, based on sales from both mainstream bookstores and comic book shops.
 Sales of the sixth and seventh volumes dropped slightly; however, both were among the top 100 best-selling graphic novels in March and May 2004.
 The first volume of Tokyo Mew Mew à la Mode debuted 63rd on the list of top 100 best-selling graphic novels of May 2005, with nearly double the sales figures of the last volume of the main series.
 On the Nielsen Bookscan charts, the volume debuted at rank 39 before quickly climbing to the 14th spot.
-The second volume of à la Mode saw similar success, debuting in the 69th slot before advancing to the 12th position, a result of the Mew Mew Power show appearing on 4Kids TV.Tokyo Mew Mew was generally well received by reviewers, who described it as cute and entertaining.
+The second volume of à la Mode saw similar success, debuting in the 69th slot before advancing to the 12th position, a result of the Mew Mew Power show appearing on 4Kids TV.

+Tokyo Mew Mew was generally well received by reviewers, who described it as cute and entertaining.
 Though AnimeFringe's Patrick King notes that it is not a very intellectual series and that it avoids complex plot points, he lauded it as engrossing "brain candy" and an "endearing action-romance" that has no "delusions of grandeur".
 Critics praised the artwork in both Tokyo Mew Mew and the sequel Tokyo Mew Mew à La Mode.
 Ikumi's "free flowing" style and character designs were seen as a perfect fit for the series.
 Criticism of Ikumi's art focused on images which regularly spilled out of panel borders and speech bubbles with ambiguous speakers.
 Patrick King of Animefringe stated: "one of the most attractive aspects of Tokyo Mew Mew is easily Mia Ikumi's ultra-cute artwork.
 Big eyes, cat ears, fuzzy tails, and short skirts all come together in a cuteness combo that's hard to resist."
 According to Carlo Santos of Anime News Network, "Mia Ikumi's artwork is perfectly suited to the story, and it is not even all that wispy and frilly compared to other shōjo material.
 Like many budding manga artist, Ikumi's greatest strength is in carefully posed character portraits, and her prolific use of tones creates unique effects while also sidestepping the challenge of backgrounds."